Business

 Compliance will periodically monitor complaints and the handling of complaints to ensure compliance with this Policy.
 The Company will also send the Complaint Log which will include both escalated and standard complaints to program partners on a monthly basis.

-©2025 Flexbase Technologies, Inc., d/b/a Flex, “Flex" and the Flex logo are registered trademarks.
+©2026 Flexbase Technologies, Inc., all rights reserved.
 Flex products may not be available to all customers.
 See the Flex Terms of Service for details.
 Terms are subject to change.